DEFRA/ffc-azure-service-bus-scripts/README.md

 ## Prerequisites
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 - [yq](https://github.com/mikefarah/yq) for creating full service entities
-- user has already signed into target Azure tenant with `az login --tenant TENANT`
+- user has already signed into target Azure tenant and subscription
 - user has sufficient permissions to manage Azure Service Bus entities

+### How to sign in to a specific tenant and subscription

+1. Using Azure

 All scripts include a help section that can be viewed by passing the `-h` or `--help` argument to the script.